Examples of Inclusions in the Valuation of Goods and Services

 Goods and Services Valuation Illustrations

-Understanding the components of a product’s total value is necessary to illustrate how commodities and services are valued.
+Understanding the components of a product’s total value helps you illustrate how commodities and services are valued.
 The following illustrations show the essential elements impacting the valuation process:

 Valuation of Goods and Services at Transaction Value

-The value of a thing or service is established by the price that has been paid or must be paid in situations when the supplier and the customer are unrelated.
+The price paid or payable establishes the value of goods or services when the supplier and customer are unrelated.
 The transaction value will be accepted even when there is a connection between the supply source and the recipient, provided the connection hasn’t altered the pricing.

-The value of a supply is the transaction value when items are moved from one location of business to another inside the same company.
+The transaction value becomes the supply value when a business transfers items between its locations.
 It can also be from the principal to an agent or from an agency to the principal, regardless of whether the locations are in the same state.

 Inclusions Exclusions

-Taxes, fees, cess, or duties charged separately by the supplier, besides GST Any given discount is not to be included in the value of the supply:
+Taxes, fees, cess, or duties charged separately by the supplier, besides GST You should not include any given discount in the value of the supply.

 • Before or at the time of supply, given that the invoice specifically mentions this discount